-2i.
+Requirements for 2i.
 TRANSPORTATION

-- Buses are cleaned frequently.
+- Include transportation departments (and associated contracted providers, if used) in planning for return to service. - Buses are cleaned frequently.
 Conduct targeted cleanings between routes, with a focus on disinfecting frequently touched surfaces of the bus (see section 2j of the Ready Schools, Safe Learners guidance). - Staff must use hand sanitizer (containing between 60-95% alcohol) in between helping each child and when getting on and off the vehicle.
 Gloves are not recommended; hand sanitizer is strongly preferred.
-If hand sanitizer is not available, disposable gloves can be used and must be changed to a new pair before helping each child. - Develop protocol for loading/unloading that includes visual screening for students exhibiting symptoms and logs for contacttracing.
-This must be done at the time of arrival and departure. - If a student displays COVID-19 symptoms, provide a face covering (unless they are already wearing one) and keep six feet away from others.
+If hand sanitizer is not available, disposable gloves can be used and must be changed to a new pair before helping each child. - Develop protocol for loading/unloading that includes visual screening for students exhibiting symptoms and logs for contact-tracing.
+This must be done at the time of arrival and departure. - o If a student displays COVID-19 symptoms, provide a face covering (unless they are already wearing one) and keep six feet away from others.
 Continue transporting the student. - The symptomatic student shall be seated in the first row of the bus during transportation, and multiple windows must be opened to allow for fresh air circulation, if feasible. - The symptomatic student shall leave the bus first.
-After all students exit the bus, the seat and surrounding surfaces must be cleaned and disinfected. - If arriving at school, notify staff to begin isolation measures. - o If transporting for dismissal and the student displays an onset of symptoms, notify the school. - Consult with parents/guardians of students who may require additional support (e.g., students who experience a disability and require specialized transportation as a related service) to appropriately provide service. - Drivers must wear masks or face coverings while driving, unless the mask or face covering interferes with the driver's vision (e.g., fogging of eyeglasses).
-Drivers must wear face coverings when not actively driving and operating the bus, including while students are entering or exiting the vehicle.
-A face shield may be an acceptable alternative, as stated in Section 1h of the Ready Schools, Safe Learners guidance. - ☑ Inform parents/guardians of practical changes to transportation service (i.e., physical distancing at bus stops and while loading/unloading, potential for increased route time due to additional precautions, sanitizing practices, and face coverings). - ∑ Face coverings or face shields for all students in grades Kindergarten and up following CDC guidelines applying the guidance in section 1h of the Ready Schools, Safe Learners guidance to transportation settings.
+After all students exit the bus, the seat and surrounding surfaces must be cleaned and disinfected. - o If arriving at school, notify staff to begin isolation measures. - If transporting for dismissal and the student displays an onset of symptoms, notify the school. - Consult with parents/guardians of students who may require additional support (e.g., students who experience a disability and require specialized transportation as a related service) to appropriately provide service. - Per federal guidance, drivers must wear properly fitting face coverings at all times.
+A face shield or goggles may be worn to supplement a properly fitting face covering.
+Please refer to the CDC order. - Inform parents/guardians of practical changes to transportation service (i.e., physical distancing at bus stops and while loading/unloading, potential for increased route time due to additional precautions, sanitizing practices, and face coverings). - Face coverings for all students, applying the guidance in section 1h of the Ready Schools, Safe Learners guidance to transportation settings.
+This prevents eating while on the bus. - Take all possible actions to maximize ventilation: Dress warmly, keep vents and windows open to the greatest extent possible.